PhonePe/drove-orchestrator/docs/docs/tasks/specification.md

 24. Maximum File Size
 25. Number of latest log files to retain
 26. Log files will be compressed
+27. List of command line arguments.
+See [Command Line Arguments](#command-line-arguments) for details.

 !!!warning
     Please make sure `sourceAppName` is set to a correct application _name_ as specified in the `name` parameter of a running application on the cluster.